zackjohnson298/PySink/README.md

 Congratulations!
 You've just implemented an AsyncWorker that runs a task in a background thread.
 Running the task like this has freed up the UI thread, allowing your users to still interact with your application without freezing the UI.
-In the next example, we will see how to use the provided ProgressBarWidget to display this task to users in a simple app
+In the next example, we will see how to use the provided ProgressBarWidget to display this task to users in a simple app.

 [//]: # ()